processone/docs.ejabberd.im/content/admin/configuration/modules.md

 This module adds support for [XEP-0077: In-Band Registration](https://xmpp.org/extensions/xep-0077.html).
-This protocol enables end users to use a XMPP client to:
+This protocol enables end users to use an XMPP client to:

 -   Register a new account on the server.